relay-tools/fetch-multipart-graphql/README.md

 # fetch-multipart-graphql
 Cross-browser function to fetch and parse streaming multipart graphql responses.

-This allows you to efficiently fetch streamed GraphQL responses that use the @defer directive as supported by (Apollo Server)[https://blog.apollographql.com/introducing-defer-in-apollo-server-f6797c4e9d6e].
+This allows you to efficiently fetch streamed GraphQL responses that use the @defer directive as supported by [Apollo Server](https://blog.apollographql.com/introducing-defer-in-apollo-server-f6797c4e9d6e).
 It can be easily used in a Relay Modern network layer to support deferred queries.

 ## Usage